abelcheung/rifiuti2/README.md

 ## Download

 ### Windows
-Windows binaries, if applicable, would be officially provided [on Github release page][6].
+Windows binaries are officially provided
+[on Github release page][6].

 Note that 0.6.1 version is the last version suporting Windows XP and 2003;